Organic Heirloom Turkey Hard Red Winter Wheat Berries – 5 or 10 lb bags

 Grain supplied by Heartland Mills of Kansas

-This is the 5 gallon bucket and lid that the Kamut berries come in when the 35 lb option is chosen.
+This is the 5 gallon bucket and lid that the wheat berries come in when the 35 lb option is chosen.

 For more information on the bucket, click here.